Chasing Ghosts: A Simulation-to-Real Olfactory Navigation Stack with Optional Vision Augmentation: Results

 \section{Results}

-Final results for our experiments are shown in Table \ref{tab:resultsTable}.
+Table \ref{tab:resultsTable} shows final results for our experiments.
 For all trials, the UAV successfully found the source of the target compound, which was our minimum bar for success.
-We observe that electrochemical-based olfactory sensors require more time to complete the task in general, and we suspect this is due to the fact that EC sensors are designed to be more sensitive to perturbations in the target compound's concentration which could cause them to overfit to noise or small eddy currents in the plume.
-For both MOX and EC sensors, we note a small bump in performance by adding vision as a modality by which to localize the odor.
+We observe that electrochemical-based olfactory sensors require more time to complete the task in general, and we suspect this is due to the fact that EC sensors are more sensitive to perturbations in the target compound's concentration, which could cause them to overfit to noise or small eddy currents in the plume.
+For both MOX and EC sensors, we note a small bump in performance from adding vision as a modality by which to localize the odor.
 In all tasks, the UAV only uses olfaction to navigate.
-In the \textit{Olfaction + Vision} tasks, the UAV only activates the camera when it cannot maximize the olfactory gradient any more, which usually occurs when the UAV is confident it has reached the target compound based on the termination criteria.
-When only olfaction is used, we observed that the UAV would spend several seconds slowly moving around the chemical source, trying to maximize the olfactory signal.
+OIO showed more consistency in navigation times than RL.
+We suspect that this is due to RL over-optimizing the navigation path by attempting to predict ahead or weighing states too far in the past for future decisions due to the eligibility traces.
+In future work, we expect that wrapping OIO with RL will become more competitive (or objectively better) than naked OIO with further tuning.
+In the \textit{Olfaction + Vision} tasks, the UAV only activates the camera when it can no longer maximize the olfactory gradient, which usually occurs when the UAV is confident it has reached the target compound based on the termination criteria.
+When the UAV uses only olfaction, we observed that it would spend several seconds slowly moving around the chemical source, trying to maximize the olfactory signal.
 Because diffusion of the gas is more uniform the closer one is to the gas's source, an apparent gradient may not be easy to determine, and the UAV will waste several seconds moving around very close to the source.
-This is where vision became additive: using a visual confirmation that the source had been found allows the UAV to not waste time and battery chasing small gradients.
+This is where vision became additive: using a visual confirmation that the UAV has found the source allows the UAV to not waste time and battery chasing small gradients.
 As a consequence, vision shortened navigation times by shaving a few seconds off the end of each trial, where olfaction-only navigation would have kept the UAV flying.